On Eigenvectors, Approximations and the Feynman Propagator: Introduction

-In Jouko V\"a\"an\"anen's 60th birthday meeting B. Zilber gave a talk on the use of model theory in quantum physics.
-We got interested and tried to read [Zi] in which Zilber calculates the Feynman propagator for the free particle and the harmonic oscillator.
+Our interest in the subject stems from B. Zilber's talk on the use of model theory in quantum physics, which he gave at Jouko V\"a\"an\"anen's 60th birthday meeting.
+We got interested and tried to read \cite{Zi} in which Zilber calculates the Feynman propagator for the free particle and the harmonic oscillator.
 But we failed to follow the calculations.
-However, the paper suggests various ways of constructing models that resemble the Hilbert space operator model used in quantum physics for a single particle (this kind of hyperfinite approach is not completely new, see e.g. [Ya]).
-In addition, we noticed that by using number theory, in the case of the free particle, the Feynman propagator is easy to calculate in these models (the case of the harmonic oscillator is harder).
-We did several straight forward such constructions and each time the model calculated the propagator incorrectly.
-So we asked, is there a way of constructing a model that calculates the propagator correctly and how would the physics look like in such a model?
-In the first section of this paper we will give one such construction.
-In the second section we use this model to calculate the Feynman propagator for the free particle.
-In the third we discuss some of the properties of the model and the implications these have on the (physical) space it describes.
-In the fourth section we study the harmonic oscillator and make some further remarks about similarities between our model and the one used in quantum physics.
+However, the paper suggests various ways of constructing models that resemble the Hilbert space operator model used in quantum physics for a single particle.
+In addition, we noticed that by using number theory, in the case of the free particle, the Feynman propagator is easy to calculate in many of these models (the case of the harmonic oscillator is harder).
+Our first straight forward calculations gave incorrect values for the propagator, leading us to study various ways of scaling the operators and renormalising the results to get the right answer.
+This seems to be common in physics, see e.g.\ \cite{TC}.
+Looking closer at these scalings we noted that the use of eigenvectors (Dirac delta-functions) causes a clumping effect on the propagator.
+This eventually lead us to calculating the kernel instead of the propagator.
+We look at this phenomenon in section \ref{sec:calc}.

+The approach used by Zilber is based on finite dimensional approximations of the standard model from quantum mechanic, and Zilber is not the only one that has considered these.
+The idea of finite dimensional approximations goes back to Weyl \cite{We} and Schwinger \cite{Sc} (in various approaches, there are differences in details such as what the dimensions one considers are and how the negative part of the space in which the particle lives is treated, but, although technically important, we overlook these difference in this introduction).
+The first question in these considerations is: Do the approximations really approximate the operators we are interested in and if they do, in what sense do they approximate them?
+Neither Weyl nor Schwinger defines precisely what is meant by the approximation, and the more modern expositions seem to rely either on approximating bounded operators or operators with a pure point spectrum.

+In \cite{Go} and \cite{AGK} the approximation theory is built by nonstandard analysis (and thus ultraproducts), in \cite{DVV} the approximation is in standard mathematics.
+Both \cite{AGK} and \cite{DVV} approximate the Hamiltonian of the harmonic oscillator based on the well-understood spectral theory of this operator which tells pretty much everything about the operator.
+E.g., in \cite{AGK} the approximation theory is developed for quasicompact operators and although the Hamiltonian $H$ of the harmonic oscillator is not quasicompact, by using the spectral theory one can see that e.g., $(H-I)^{-1}$ is, and thus the theory can be used.
+However, for operators like the position operator or the Hamiltonian of the free particle these methods do not work.